IQSS/dataverse/doc/sphinx-guides/source/developers/sql-upgrade-scripts.rst

 As with any task related to Dataverse development, if you need any help writing SQL, please reach out using any of the channels mentioned under "Getting Help" in the :doc:`intro` section.

 Please note that we are aware of the problem of merge conflicts in the SQL numbers.
-Please see the :doc:`making-releases` section for how we are running an experiment having to do with release notes that might help inform an improvement of our process for developing SQLs.
+Please see the :doc:`making-releases` section for how we are running an experiment having to do with release notes that might help inform an improvement of our process for developing SQL scripts.

 ----